 The CORA dataset is an extensive dataset of temperature and salinity measurements.
-Efforts have been made to provide to the scientific community an information as close as possible from the physical measurement and to perform a strict quality control on all profiles.
-The CORA dataset indeed stands out from the EN4 dataset since the delayed time mode validation is based on automatic detections and systematic PI decision, reducing the number of mistaken bad flags.
+Efforts have been made to provide the scientific community with information as close as possible to the physical measurement and to perform a strict quality control on all profiles.
+The CORA dataset indeed stands out from the EN4 dataset since the delayed-time-mode validation is based on automatic detections and systematic PI decisions, reducing the number of mistaken bad flags.
 In addition to that, the profiles are not subsampled and the time series (TSGs and drifters) are distributed.
-It also stands out from the WOD dataset since all measurements within a profile are validated in delayed time mode, reducing the number of mistaken measurements.
+It also stands out from the WOD dataset since all measurements within a profile are validated in delayed-time mode, reducing the number of mistaken measurements.

-430 Moreover, this study develops an innovative method to assess the overall quality of a dataset.
-This method shows the improvements of the dataset quality flags thanks to Coriolis real time QC and the CORA delayed time mode QC frameworks.
-This method however lacks a comparison with an analysis based on other datasets to ensure that the CORA validation framework is not constraining its description of the ocean variability by over flagging good measurements.
+Moreover, this study develops an innovative method to assess the overall quality of a dataset.
+This method shows improvements of the dataset quality flags thanks to Coriolis real-time QC and the CORA delayed-time-mode QC frameworks.
+This method, however, lacks a comparison with an analysis based on other datasets to ensure that the CORA validation framework is not constraining its description of the ocean variability by over-flagging good measurements.
 This discussion shall be further pursued.
-Last, this method is based on the mapping of the Ocean 435 variability.
+This method is based on the mapping of the ocean variability.
 It is thus implicit that the ocean sampling is homogeneous and sufficient to perform a monthly analysis.
-These conditions are met at a global scale and for the ocean measurements from surface to 2000 m depth since the full deployment of the ARGO network.
-The ocean data coverage is however insufficient to have a global coverage before 2005 (see Fig.3 for the ocean basin data coverage ratio), especially at depth 1 between 1990 and 2005 and at depth larger than 500 m before 1990, as seen on Fig.2.
-The method will thus have 440 to be adapted to the ocean data coverage to provide a synoptic view of the dataset quality.
-Last, the CORA ocean dataset variability has proven to be rather homogeneous from 2005 to 2016.
-From this viewpoint, comparison of the ocean variability described by a dataset with a target variability may be an encouraging method for the detection of measurement errors.
-Further studies shall be conducted to develop this method.
+These conditions are met at a global scale and for ocean measurements from the surface to 2000 m of depth since the full deployment of the Argo network.
+Last, the ocean data coverage is, however, insufficient to have a global coverage before 2005 (see Fig. 3 for the ocean basin data coverage ratio), especially at depth larger than 1000 m between 1990 and 2005 and at depth larger than 500 m before 1990, as seen in Fig. 2.
+The method will thus have to be adapted to the ocean data coverage to provide a synoptic view of the dataset quality.